Palacio de San Carlos, Bogotá: Interior and furnishings

 The building has been completely restored to serve as a heritage site and as a venue for diplomatic receptions and special events.
 It is known for its elegant state rooms.
 In its patios, there is a walnut planted by Bolívar and a palm which President José Hilario López Valdés planted to commemorate the birth of his daughter Policarpa.

 The large entrance hall displays six 18th-century Spanish chairs in the Cordoba style and a central table.
 Two large 19th-century bronze vases flank the stairway at the far end.
 Bolivar's bedroom is furnished with a 17th-century bed and a bargueño desk with secret drawers.
 The neighbouring oratory with works from the Santa Fe school and an altar in the colonial style with two florally decorated candelabras.
 Since colonial times, the Bolívar Room opposite the bedroom has been a venue for important official ceremonies.
 It houses a portrait of Bolívar by the Venezuelan artist Antonio Salguero Salas and a fireplace with two Solomonic columns.

 The ceiling in the entrance to the state rooms is decorated with a Pompeian fresco by Santiago Martínez Delgado (1950).
 The large Audience Hall features a carpet with a hunting scene and carved wooden chairs with a gold-leaf finish.
 The Cabinet Room accommodates a flag of the United States of Colombia from 1863.

 The Francisco de Paula Santander Room which is traditionally used as a reception hall for formal events.
 Its gold-toned walls bear damasks from Italy.
 A giant rococo mirror complements the two colonial tables.
-There is a painting of the Virgin and Child from the Cuzco School and a 19th-century portrait of José Joaquín de Olmedo y Maruri, Minister of Foreign Affairs of Colombia, and later President of Ecuador, by A. Castillanos.
+There is a painting of the Virgin and Child from the Cuzco School and a 19th-century portrait of José Joaquín de Olmedo, Minister of Foreign Affairs of Colombia, and later President of Ecuador, by A. Castillanos.
 The 18th-century furniture is from Spain.